andrewwillette/c-learning/README.md

 ``simplestruct.c`` pulls together everything that has been covered up to this point.
 It is not practical; however, it illustrates the point of a simple structure.

+## Postgre Connection

+Got the postgre header file correctly imported.
+Successfully compiled initializing conneciton.
+Required me to link the library with 'lpb'

+Got postgre connection to my localhost working.
+Learning a little bit about this CURSOR idea in postgre.
+Rather than executing a whole query at once, it is possible to set up a _cursor_ that encapsulates the query, and then read the query result a few rows at a time.
+One reason for doing this is to avoid memory overrun when the result contains a large number of rows.
+A more interesting usage is to return a reference to a cursor that a function has created, allowing the caller to read the rows.
+This provides an efficient way to return large row sets from functions.